 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the G9 is the clear winner of the match-up (15 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G9 is the clear winner of the match-up (15 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G9 or the D610.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
-The table below summarizes the assessments of some of the best known camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the G9 and the D610 in practical situations.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is why expert reviews are important.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.